ksvedal/uu-chrome-extension/README.md

 ### Known limitations
 - The highlighter marks buttons that are hidden behind menues, but the user will not be able to see them         before they open the menu manually.
 - Will not detect buttons that are created dynamically.
 User needs to scan again.
-- Hidden buttons: Some buttons rent shown before something happens on the website, but will still get detected   by the extension.
+- **Hidden buttons**: Some buttons rent shown before something happens on the website, but will still get detected   by the extension.
-- Shadow-Root: The tool currently cant find elements hidden under a shadow-root/Shadow DOM.
+- **Shadow-Root**: The tool currently cant find elements hidden under a shadow-root/Shadow DOM.
 Example: helsenorge.no; wont find the buttons in the header.
+- **The element properties table and Computed properties**: Currently the table that shows element attributes is hardcoded to only look for aria-labelledby, aria-label, title, Description, Role, Focusable.
+The last three has never worked and we dont think the tool actually looks for the right values here.
+A (potentially) better solution would be to get information from what the browser calculates but that is harder than it sounds like.
+  - In the development branch we tried using computed properties, but connecting the accessibility tree to the DOM tree was a challenge.
+We got closer to a solution but it is dependent on chrome functionality that does not yet exist and the solution does not work.
+We will leave the branch to linger if there is a need for inspiration but it is not recommended to

 ### Bugs and warnings
 - Three warnings upon building: